|Frequently Asked Questions

 No, we do not begin potty/house training the puppies before they come to you.
 It would be impossible for us to potty train a

 litter of 7-12 puppies!
-Our puppies are very smart and with proper diligence I've been told they can be trained in as little as a
+Our puppies are very smart and with proper diligence I've been told they can be trained in as little as a few

-to quicken the potty training process.
+quicken the potty training process.

 Will my puppy be crate trained when they come home?

 It really depends on the litter size, I typically will put a large crate in their sleeping area that they can go in if they want.
-I
+I don't

-protest they will give you come time to take them home and put them to bed at night.
+give you come time to take them home and put them to bed at night.